-- (1) The common share and DSU values noted in the above table are based on the closing price of a common share on the TSX on February 27, 2024 of \$46.42. - (2) For further information on DSUs, see "Compensation of Non-Executive Directors" commencing on page 24 of this Circular, "Deferred Share Unit Plan" commencing on page 25 of this Circular and "Deferred Share Units Held" on page 26 of this Circular. - 3) Due to a scheduling conflict, Mr. Dinning was unable to participate in a virtual Board meeting held on September 21, 2023. - (4) The number of RSUs reflected in the above table for Mr. Reid is the number of RSUs as at February 27, 2024 and includes those RSUs which have yet to vest.
-The RSU values noted in the above table are based on the closing price of a common share on the TSX for February 27, 2024 of \$46.42.
-For further information on the RSUs owned by Mr. Reid, see "Outstanding Share Based and Option Based Awards" on page 55 of this Circular. - (5) Mr. Reid owns an aggregate of 324,600 unexercised SARs, of which 180,030 are vested.
-For further details regarding the share appreciation rights owned by Mr. Reid, see "Outstanding Share Based and Option Based Awards" on page 55 of this Circular. - (6) "Independent" has the meaning prescribed by applicable policies of the Canadian Securities Administrators, which generally provide that a Director would not be independent if he or she has a material relationship, which could, in the view of the Board, reasonably be expected to interfere with the exercise by the Director of his or her independent judgment. - (7) Mr. Reid, the President and CEO of the Company, is not independent by virtue of being a current executive officer of the Company.
+- (1) The common share and DSU values noted in the above table are based on the closing price of a common share on the TSX on March 3, 2025 of \$40.42. - (2) For further information on DSUs, see "Compensation of Non-Executive Directors" commencing on page 23 of this Circular, "Deferred Share Unit Plan" on page 25 of this Circular and "Deferred Share Units Held" on page 26 of this Circular. - (3) The number of RSUs reflected in the above table for Mr. Reid is the number of RSUs as at March 3, 2025 and includes those RSUs which have yet to vest.
+The RSU values noted in the above table are based on the closing price of a common share on the TSX for March 3, 2025 of \$40.42.
+For further information on the RSUs owned by Mr. Reid, see "Outstanding Share-Based and Option Based Awards" on page 55 of this Circular. - (4) The number of PSUs reflected in the above table for Mr. Reid is the number of PSUs as at March 3, 2025 and includes those PSUs which have yet to vest.
+The PSU values noted in the above table are based on the closing price of a common share on the TSX for March 3, 2025 of \$40.42.
+For further information on the PSUs owned by Mr. Reid, see "Outstanding Share-Based and Option Based Awards" on page 55 of this Circular. - (5) Mr. Reid owns an aggregate of 371,862 unexercised SARs, of which 245,370 are vested.
+For further details regarding the share appreciation rights owned by Mr. Reid, see "Outstanding Share-Based and Option Based Awards" on page 55 of this Circular. - (6) "Independent" has the meaning prescribed by applicable policies of the Canadian Securities Administrators, which generally provide that a Director would not be independent if he or she has a material relationship, which could, in the view of the Board, reasonably be expected to interfere with the exercise by the Director of his or her independent judgment. - (7) Mr. Reid, the President and CEO of the Company, is not independent by virtue of being a current executive officer of the Company.